COMPANY BENEFICIAL OWNERSHIP IN KENYA.

 2. Company approach.

-Countries can oblige enterprises to collect and retain accurate beneficial ownership rules data, which can then be shared with authorities or regulated groups conducting background checks.
+Countries can oblige enterprises to collect and retain accurate beneficial ownership data, which can then be shared with authorities or regulated groups conducting background checks.
 If the information is reliable, current, and widely disseminated, the corporate technique can be successful.

 While this strategy looks to be straightforward, numerous layers of ownership might disguise beneficial ownership, making it difficult for enterprises to access the data they need.